jjensen/luaplus51-all/README.md

 d:\>git clone https://github.com/jjensen/luaplus51-all.git luaplus
 </pre>

+* Bootstrap the JamPlus build tool by launching `x64 Native Tools Command Prompt` for whichever version of Visual Studio you are using and running:

+	* `BootstrapJamPlus-win64.bat`

+* Close the `x64 Native Tools Command Prompt`.

-* To create a workspace and bootstrap the build environment, run one of the following batch files.
+* To create a workspace, run one of the following batch files.

 	* `CreateVS2019Workspace.bat` - Create a Visual Studio 2019-capable workspace.
 	* `CreateVS2017Workspace.bat` - Create a Visual Studio 2017-capable workspace.